JlineZen/calendar/README.md

 ```

 ## init method options
-1.format
+- format
-	format: 'YY/MM/DD', default fomation is like '2016/03/13'
+	+ format: 'YY/MM/DD', default fomation is like '2016/03/13'
-	format: 'YY-MM-DD', '2016-03-13'
+	+ format: 'YY-MM-DD', '2016-03-13'
-	formate 'MM-DD-YY', '03-2016-13'
+	+ formate 'MM-DD-YY', '03-2016-13'

-2.target: pure javascript dom element on your page.
+- target: pure javascript dom element on your page.

-3 onselect: callback once your have select a date on the calendar.
+- onselect: callback once your have select a date on the calendar.